-While additional treatments are evolving, CCP is an option that may help some moderately or severely ill patients.
+While additional treatments are evolving, CCP is an option that may help hospitalized patients.
 The idea to use this treatment for the new coronavirus was suggested by Arturo Casadevall, MD, PhD, from Johns Hopkins University; and Liise-anne Pirofski, MD, from the Albert Einstein College of Medicine.

 A long history of therapy

 The collection and transfusion of convalescent plasma as a treatment was first used in the 1890s and helped reduce the severity of a number of infectious disease outbreaks prior to the development of antimicrobial therapy in the 1940s.

 In the early 20th century, convalescent plasma treatment was used during outbreaks of various infectious diseases, including measles, mumps and influenza.
 More recently, it was used during the H1N1 influenza pandemic in 2009, and again in 2013 during the Ebola outbreak in West Africa.